 In order to enable audio and video transmissions on your PC, you must first activate the webcam and microphone via the Windows Control Panel.
 Then you have to grant your browser permission to access them.
 If you have accidentally turned off permission, then you must first undo this as described in the instructions.

-During a lecture, it is recommended to have an assistant who can observe chat messages, take care of technical settings, and, for example, prepare surveys.
+During a lecture, it is recommended to have an assistant who can observe chat messages and take care of participants.

 BBB is integrated into Stud.IP and Moodle via plugins.
 Please use either LMS to create and configure a BBB room for your course.
 See Plugin für Stud.IP zu Einbindung von BigBlueButton and Plugin für Moodle zur Einbindung von BigBlueButton for further instructions.